Constrained Decoding for Safe Robot Navigation Foundation Models: Introduction

-In the field of natural language processing, syntactic constraints have been successfully enforced by applying constrained decoding at inference time \citep{willard2023efficient, 10.1145/3591300,guidance2023}.
+In the field of natural language processing, syntactic constraints have been successfully enforced by applying \emph{constrained decoding} at inference time \citep{willard2023efficient, 10.1145/3591300,guidance2023}.
 These approaches typically mask out tokens that violate a syntactic constraint defined over token sequences.
 For example, regular expressions (regex) represent a widely used form of syntactic constraint, requiring that generated token sequences conform to predefined structural patterns~\citep{willard2023efficient, 10.1145/3591300}.
-Inspired by this line of work, we extend the paradigm of constrained decoding to enforce safety constraints over action trajectories in dynamical systems and propose \textit{safety specification aligned decoding (\safedec)} for transformer based policies that ensures generated action sequences provably satisfy Signal Temporal Logic (STL) \citep{MalerNickovic2004} specifications under assumed dynamics.
+Inspired by this line of work, we extend the paradigm of constrained decoding to enforce contextual safety constraints over action trajectories in dynamical systems.
+We propose \textit{safety specification aligned decoding (\safedec)} for transformer based policies that ensures generated action sequences provably satisfy Signal Temporal Logic (STL) \citep{Maler2004MonitoringTP} specifications under assumed dynamics.
 Our key insight is that decoding-time interventions can be used not just to filter unsafe actions, but to \textit{condition the generation process itself} on specification satisfaction.
-This conditioning is critical because it steers the model toward generating safety specification satisfying actions rather than relying on post hoc rejection. \safedec \ reduces risk of infeasible outputs while preserving the original action distribution of the model.
-To enforce such specifications, we leverage the formal semantics of STL to evaluate candidate actions at runtime and mask those that lead to future violations.
+This conditioning is critical because it steers the model toward generating safety specification satisfying actions rather than relying on post hoc rejection.
+To enforce safety specifications, we leverage the formal semantics of STL to evaluate candidate actions at runtime and mask those that lead to future violations.
 Our method is agnostic to the underlying foundation model, requiring only two properties: (1) access to the decoding-layer logits during inference, and (2) access to an approximate dynamics model to predict future states.
-To efficiently evaluate STL specifications at inference time, we use a high-performance computational graph based library \texttt{STLCG++} \citep{Kapoor_2025}.
-To the best of our knowledge, this is the first work to enforce formal safety on transformer-based robotic policies at inference time using constrained decoding.
+In this work, we focus on safety enforcement for embodied navigation policies in indoor environments.
+We also focus on STL \emph{safety} \citep{alpern1987recognizing} specifications without liveness operators, since such specifications are sufficient to model a wide range of safety constraints encountered in robot learning \citep{he2024agile, yun2025safe, kapoor2025demonstrating, zhao2024guard}.
+To the best of our knowledge, this is the first work to enforce STL safety specifications on transformer-based navigation policies at inference time using constrained decoding.